-Speaking of out-of-reach places… the sight of all the moving boxes in tantalising stacks is like an exciting new at home indoor playground to a toddler!
+Speaking of out-of-reach places… the sight of all the moving boxes in tantalising stacks is like an exciting new at-home indoor playground to a toddler!
 Be sure to stack boxes against a wall and always stack the heaviest boxes and the bottom to minimise the risk of collapse.
 If ladders are in use, always fold down when you’ve finished with them.
-Just remember this handy equation:

 For more moving tips check out our interstate removalists blog where our expert removalists give their advice and share their moving experiences with you.
 For all interstate and long distance quotes, click here or call our office on 1300 659 221 during office hours to speak to one of our friendly team today!